LMU-MSBA/bsan-6080-college-ventures-network/README - SPRINT_3.md

 Model Technique: Logistic Regression
 Use Case: To calculate or predict the probability of a binary (yes/no) event occurring.
 In this case to determine if a person is likely to attend the conference or not
 Assumptions: As with any Logistic Regression Model our main assumption would've had to have been:<br/>
-  - Independence of errors/
+  - Independence of errors
-  - Linearity in the logit for continuous variables/
+  - Linearity in the logit for continuous variables
-  - Absence of multicollinearity/
+  - Absence of multicollinearity
   - Lack of strongly influential outliers.

 ### Generate Test Design
+Test Design:

 ### Build Model
+Parameter Setting Model:

 ### Assessment (Data Mining Success Criteria)
+Model Assessment:
+Revised Parameter Settings: